Stephanie J. Andersen

 After receiving her MFA at UNC Wilmington, Stephanie J. Andersen has written extensively about motherhood and adoption as well as loss and redemption.
 Sustainability has become one of her latest focuses.

 Her work is Notable in the 2009 and 2015 Best American Essays and has three times been nominated for Pushcart Prizes.
 Her words have appeared in Wilma!
-Women's Magazine; Brain, Child Magazine; Choice: True Stories of Birth, Contraception, Infertility, Adoption, Single Parenthood, & Abortion; Stoneboat Literary; The Washington Post, The Chicago Tribune, The Dallas Morning News, The Philadelphia Inquirer, Australia's Sydney Morning Herald, Hippocampus Magazine, Twist in Time Literary Magazine, The Sierra Club Band Literary Mama.
-Her work is forthcoming in Under the Gum Tree and Empty Mirror.
+Women's Magazine; Brain, Child Magazine; Choice: True Stories of Birth, Contraception, Infertility, Adoption, Single Parenthood, & Abortion; Stoneboat Literary; The Washington Post, The Chicago Tribune, The Dallas Morning News, The Philadelphia Inquirer, Australia's Sydney Morning Herald, Hippocampus Magazine, Twist in Time Literary Magazine, The Sierra Club, Literary Mama, Under the Gum Tree, and Empty Mirror.

 "Stephanie Andersen’s nonfiction has everything I love about this genre: page-turning stories, thoughtful reflection, and unforgettable characters.
 She aims for the heart—and you feel it long after you finish the last sentence."